-Reasons to Become a Physician Assistant
+Reasons for Veterans to Become a Physician Assistant

 If you want high pay, job security, and meaningful work, a career in healthcare may be your best bet.
 The combination of an ever-growing need and a shortage of qualified professionals puts Physician Assistants (PAs) in particularly high demand.

-Job Market For Physician Assistants
+Job Market for Physician Assistants

 The job market for PAs has tripled in the last three years, and by all indications, demand will continue to grow.

 The U.S. Bureau of Labor Statistics predicts PAs will see an employment growth rate of 31.1% between now and 2028, which is far higher than the current projected average of 5.2%.

 While the 2019 median individual income in the U.S. was $40,100.00 (about $19.28 per hour), the median physician assistant salary is $108,000 per year (about $52.22 per hour).

 Of course, this level of earning requires education and training.
 If you want to become a PA, you’ll need a bachelor’s degree, plus two years of graduate education.
 Though it’s a big commitment, it’s a far shorter career path than becoming an MD.

 Don’t Be Misled By The Physician Assistant’s Job Title

 If you become a PA, you’ll be far more than an assistant to a Medical Doctor.